The C-suite of the future? LogMeIn’s top execs are spread across the country instead of on one floor - The Boston Globe

 Being in an urban location has helped LogMeIn attract the best and the brightest, Wagner said.
 Even today, he prefers to hire locally if he can.

 But the talent pool he can draw from is much larger now that he can make remote hires.
-That means the C-suite at LogMeIn will probably remain virtual, long after the pandemic is over.
+That means the C-suite at LogMeIn could remain virtual long after the pandemic is over.
 Wagner is confident it will be good for his company, and others that adopt a similar model.

 What it means for Boston remains to be seen.